Samuel Beckett: Late works

 In the hospital and nursing home where he spent his final days, Beckett wrote his last work, the 1988 poem "What is the Word" ("Comment dire").
 The poem grapples with an inability to find words to express oneself, a theme echoing Beckett's earlier work, though possibly amplified by the sickness he experienced late in life.

 Collaborators

 Jack MacGowran

-Jack MacGowran was the first actor to do a one-man show based on the works of Beckett.
+Jack MacGowran was the first actor to perform a one-man show based on the works of Beckett.
 He debuted End of Day in Dublin in 1962, revising it as Beginning To End (1965).
 The show went through further revisions before Beckett directed it in Paris in 1970; MacGowran won the 1970–1971 Obie for Best Performance By an Actor when he performed the show off-Broadway as Jack MacGowran in the Works of Samuel Beckett.
 Beckett wrote the radio play Embers and the teleplay Eh Joe specifically for MacGowran.
-The actor also appeared in various productions of Waiting for Godot and Endgame, and did several readings of Beckett's plays and poems on BBC Radio; he also recorded the LP, MacGowran Speaking Beckett for Claddagh Records in 1966.
+The actor also appeared in various productions of Waiting for Godot and Endgame, and did several readings of Beckett's plays and poems on BBC Radio; he also recorded the LP MacGowran Speaking Beckett for Claddagh Records in 1966.